apache/spark/docs/sql-ref-syntax-qry-select-orderby.md

     (400, 'Jerry', NULL),
     (500, 'Dan',  50);

 -- Sort rows by age.
-By default rows are sorted in ascending manner.
+By default rows are sorted in ascending manner with NULL FIRST.
 SELECT name, age FROM person ORDER BY age;

   +-----+----+